Table of Contents

-Mendix enables development teams to adopt a Scrum-based development approach through easy-to-use backlog management features, feedback gathering and management tools, and rapid deployment to testing, acceptance, and production environments.
+Mendix enables development teams to adopt a Scrum-based development approach through easy-to-use backlog management features, feedback gathering and management tools, and rapid deployment to different environments which support your development process, for example testing, acceptance, and production.

 The development team can involve users and other stakeholders through multiple channels.
 Preview versions of apps can be rolled out to end-users through the Mendix mobile app, and those end-users can provide feedback through the Mendix Feedback Widget.
 The development team can communicate with users through Buzz messages for each feedback item.
 Finally, end-users and other stakeholders can actively take part in the conversation through the Developer Portal and the Mendix mobile app.